Analyzing and fixing the issues

 In fact, you might have already achieved an optimization goal that is good enough for your requirements: you decide when to stop the optimization process.

-Note that the Unverified badge highlights that the model has measures that have been declared as fixed, but they have not been verified yet by DAX Optimizer.
+Note that the Unverified badge highlights when all the model issues have been declared as fixed, but they have not been verified yet by DAX Optimizer.

 Unverified model in Dax Optimizer